 As a lot of people utilizing the Virtual Staff Finder service have either a) never hired a virtual employee before, or b) had bad experiences doing so in the past, we thought it might be a good idea to put together a separate page on the site, to clearly outline the fact that one virtual staff member cannot do ‘everything’ when it comes to business support.
 Sure, virtual staff in general can certainly support and help grow your business – but, like in the ‘real world’, you need to hire different people for different skill sets – however, at Virtual Staff Finder we focus on the most important – the General VA.

-What Can a Virtual Assistant Do For Me..?
+What Can a General Virtual Assistant Do For Me..?

 Virtual employees have different levels of experience, knowledge and capabilities and therefore have different limitations as well.